Wednesday, 28 July 2021

 'timezone' => env('APP_TIMEZONE', 'UTC'),

-In env file we can define APP_TIMEZONE constant with the required timezone
+In the .env file, we can define APP_TIMEZONE constant with the required time zone

 Tuesday, 6 July 2021